couchbase-examples/rag-demo/README.md

 This is a demo app built to chat with your custom PDFs using the vector search capabilities of Couchbase to augment the OpenAI results in a Retrieval-Augmented-Generation (RAG) model.

+The demo also caches the LLM responses using [CouchbaseCache](https://python.langchain.com/v0.2/docs/integrations/llm_caching/#couchbase-cache) to avoid repeated calls to the LLMs saving time and cost.
+You need to specify just the collection (in the same scope and bucket for simplicity) to cache the LLM responses.

 For the full tutorial, please visit [Developer Portal](https://developer.couchbase.com/tutorial-python-langchain-pdf-chat).

 > Note that you need Couchbase Server 7.6 or higher for Vector Search.